Fusible numbers and Peano Arithmetic: Introduction

 As we show in this paper, fusible numbers are a source of a few other true statements that can be formulated but not proven in PA.
 Interestingly, these statements are of a different flavor than the previously known ones:

-\begin{theorem} \ \begin{enumerate} \item PA cannot prove the true statement ``For every $n\in\N$ there exists a smallest fusible number larger than $n$.'' \item PA cannot prove the true statement ``Every fusible number $x\in\ff$ has a maximum-height representation $\hmax(x)$.'' \item Consider the algorithm ``$\MT(x)$: if $x<0$ return $-x$, else return $\MT(x-\MT(x-1))/2$.''
-Then $\MT$ terminates on real inputs, although PA cannot prove the statement ``$\MT$ terminates on all natural inputs.'' \end{enumerate} \end{theorem}
+\begin{thm} \ \begin{enumerate} \item PA cannot prove the true statement ``For every $n\in\N$ there exists a smallest fusible number larger than $n$.'' \item PA cannot prove the true statement ``Every fusible number $x\in\ff$ has a maximum-height representation $\hmax(x)$.'' \item Consider the algorithm ``$\MT(x)$: if $x<0$ return $-x$, else return $\MT(x-\MT(x-1))/2$.''
+Then $\MT$ terminates on real inputs, although PA cannot prove the statement ``$\MT$ terminates on all natural inputs.'' \end{enumerate} \end{thm}

-\paragraph{Organization of this paper.} In Section~\ref{sec_basic} we derive some basic results about fusible numbers.
+\paragraph{Organization of this paper} In Section~\ref{sec_basic} we derive some basic results about fusible numbers.
 Section~\ref{sec_ordinals} contains some necessary background on ordinals and fast-growing functions up to $\eps_0$.
 In Section~\ref{sec_tame} we prove the lower bound of Theorem~\ref{thm_eps0}, as well as Theorem~\ref{thm_fast}, by considering a subset of $\ff$ which we call \emph{tame} fusible numbers.
 In Section~\ref{sec_upper} we prove the upper bound of Theorem~\ref{thm_eps0}.
 In Section~\ref{sec_PA} we give some background on Peano Arithmetic and prove Theorem~\ref{thm_PA}.
 Section~\ref{sec_conj} presents a conjecture which, if true, would further clarify the structure of $\ff$.
 We conclude in Section~\ref{sec_discussion}.

 Fusible numbers were first introduced by the first author at a talk in a satellite Gathering 4 Gardner event at UIUC at around 2010, in which he mentioned some of the above results.
 The slides of the talk are available at~\cite{jeffslides}.
 The third author later on released a manuscript~\cite{junyansurvey} with further results, as well as some corrections to the claims in the slides.
 The present paper builds upon these two unpublished works, also making some additional minor corrections.